 When the plants finally become established in the pot size you want them to flower in, use a liquid plant food in place of every third watering, fuchsias are heavy feeders, and soon spindle out unattractively unless kept well fed.

 Plants may also be started from seed in January or February if you have facilities for seed-starting.

-If you prefer to start from cuttings, you can take soft green wood ones in February or March or take them in August from plants which have summered outdoors.
+If you prefer to start from cuttings, you can take soft green wood ones in February or March or take them in August from Fuchsia plants that have summered outdoors.

-Add more sand to the potting mix to start them in, give them shade, a temperature no less than 60 degrees, and spray them lightly if they show signs of wilting.
+Add more sand to the potting mix to start them in, give them shade, a temperature no less than 60° degrees Fahrenheit, and spray them lightly if they show signs of wilting.

 After they are well rooted, handle them as you would newly purchased small plants.